chrisjameswright/template-acceptance-tests/README.md

 Scala 2.11.7

-SBT to build 0.13.16
+SBT to build 0.13.17

-Getting started
+**Getting started:**

     Ensure that you have a working linux environment.

-Execution
+**Execution:**

     In /src/test/scala/uk/gov/hmrc/integration/cucumber there are scala classes which control what is run according to the tests tagged with the below tags.
     The main class is Runner which selects and runs tests marked @.
 You can run ./run_integration_local.sh to run tests against a local version of the application

 ###  Test Automation environment setup